Nugget-Meister/project-front-end-portfolio/readme.md

 2. Select a number between 1-10.
 The maximum amount of ships you can have of a given type in a fleet is 10.
 Any **higher** will result in an error showing up on the DOM.
 Attempting to put less than 1 will also have an error show up on the DOM

 On the right hand side of the screen or on the bottom, You will see a brief description of the ships stats on your screen.
-This information inclui
+This information includes

 source for song yd - openGameArt - https://opengameart.org/content/background-space-track